DeepPpz/DeepPpz/README.md

 While SQL remained close to my heart, I also embraced Python.
 I ventured into object-oriented programming and embarked on exciting projects, combining my love for data with the power of Python.
 Additionally, I'm passionate about data science and the art of analyzing data, where I constantly explore data insights and patterns.

-## 🎸 Current Project: SpotiCode
+### 🎸 Current Project: SpotiCode

 My current project is all about music.
-I'm crafting a rock music database that's not just your ordinary collection of songs but a gateway to the world of rock, seamlessly integrated with Spotify.
+I'm crafting a pop and rock music databases that are not just your ordinary collection of songs but a gateway to the world of music, seamlessly integrated with Spotify.
 Get ready for an immersive musical experience!

-This project aims to curate a comprehensive collection of rock music, carefully selected to reflect my musical preferences.
-Using the power of Python, I'm creating dynamic and captivating Spotify playlists that showcase the best of rock music (and not only 😉).
+This project aims to curate a comprehensive collection of all-genres music, carefully selected to reflect my musical preferences.
+Using the power of Python, I'm creating dynamic and captivating Spotify playlists that showcase the best of world music.
 Additionally, I'm diving deep into the data that Spotify provides, analyzing trends, genres, and the ever-evolving landscape of music.

-Stay tuned for a journey through the world of music, where data meets melody, and playlists come to life with a touch of Python magic.
+Stay tuned for a journey through the world of music, where data meets melody, and playlists come to life with a touch of Python magic!

 ## 🤝 Open to Collaborate